JetBrains/amper/docs/src/user-guide/advanced/java-annotation-processing.md

 This option is only available for java or android modules (it's a platform-specific).

-As with KSP, it's possible to reference a local Amper module as a processor.
+As with KSP, it's possible to reference a local Kargo module as a processor.
 See the [KSP section](ksp.md#using-your-own-local-ksp-processor) for more information.
 Using library catalog entry is also supported.

 Some annotation processors can be customized by passing options.